Wilfred/deadgrep/README.md

 | <kbd>TAB</kbd>                | Expand/collapse results for a file        |
 | <kbd>C-c</kbd> <kbd>C-k</kbd> | Stop a running search                     |

+### Minibuffer

+You use the minibuffer to enter a new search term.

+You can also reuse a previous search term with <kbd>M-p</kbd> in the minibuffer.
+To edit the default search term, use <kbd>M-n</kbd>.

 ## Features

 ### Super Fast